Positivity certificates for linear recurrences: Background

-Then $\lambda_1,\dots,\lambda_k$ are called the \emph{dominant eigenvalues of $A$}.
-We say that an eigenvalue is \emph{simple} when it is a simple root of the characteristic polynomial. \end{definition} Given a characteristic polynomial in~$\mathbf Q[x]$, one can isolate the dominant eigenvalues in polynomial complexity~\cite{GourdonSalvy1996}, see also~\cite{BugeaudDujellaFangPejkovicSalvy2022}.
+Then $\lambda_1,\dots,\lambda_k$ are called the \emph{dominant eigenvalues of $A$} (or equivalently a \emph{dominant root} of its characteristic polynomial).
+We say that an eigenvalue is \emph{simple} when it is a simple root of the characteristic polynomial. \end{Definition} Given a characteristic polynomial in~$\mathbf Q[x]$, one can isolate the dominant eigenvalues in polynomial bit complexity~\cite{GourdonSalvy1996}, see also~\cite{BugeaudDujellaFangPejkovicSalvy2022}.